Drjacky/HolidayPirates/README.md

 5- Don't close whole application on Back press.

+6- Fix the problem of click on RecyclerView Item, and go to Detail Activity.

+7- Combine the result of all Observables.

 ### CREDITS
 * [HolidayPirates](http://holidaypirates.com/) - As Holiday Logo used in this Sample Project.